Foster Care and Adoption Support programs

 - Age 18 to 26 years old who aged out of foster care on or after their 18th birthday (alumni)

-Apple Health Core Connections: Care coordination for all Washington State foster care enrollees is provided through a single, statewide managed care plan called Apple Health Core Connections administered by Coordinated Care of Washington (CCW).
+Apple Health Core Connections: Care coordination for all Washington State foster care and adoption support enrollees is provided through a single, statewide managed care plan called Apple Health Core Connections administered by Coordinated Care of Washington (CCW).